When opening a drawing, you might receive an error message like this one:

 –Adam Bauer, IT, Olsson Associates

 Autodesk provides a cleanup utility that can fix this issue by correcting corruption in any number of DWG files.
-In fact, we've provided a link to it right in the error message!
+We've developed a tool that automatically downloads and runs this utility for you.

-Download it to a location where you can easily find it, such as your desktop or Downloads folder.
+1. Use the link below to download our RegApp Cleanup tool.
+Download the file to a location where you can easily find it, such as your desktop or Downloads folder.